-Since 2003, residents at the Veterans Memorial Lodge at Broadmead have benefited from a Dementia Care Program based on current best practice standards.
+Since 2003, residents at the Veterans Memorial Lodge have benefited from a Dementia Care Program based on current best practice standards.
 Funded primarily by Veterans Affairs Canada, it focuses on clinical, educational and environmental aspects of care.
 To ensure that Broadmead Care is providing an appropriate environment, we have four secure lodges that reflect contemporary standards for dementia care.
 They are designed for residents with dementia at moderate to severe stages.

 Supportive Pathways – Dementia Care Education